gopeshvijay21/web-scrapping-python/README.md

 # web-scrapping-python

+The is made possible using the Beautiful Soup package from python which is used for parsing HTML and XML format.

 The work is still on as When I try to open the file in excel I am faced with the below error:

 "Rankings.csv" is locked for editing by 'another' user.